FAMILY CAMP 2024

 ● Transracial Journeys Monthly Parent Meet-ups to talk with other adoptive parents about the monthly theme or adoption-related issues that are happening in your life.
 (Zoom link provided in our monthly email newsletter)

 ● Transracial Journeys/June-in-April Activity Deck has a card for each month of the year that connects with the monthly theme and poses corresponding questions, conversation starters, or prompts for having more regular and intentional conversations about adoption, identity and differences of race.
 The cards are designed for children to ask parents the questions and spark reflections and conversations.
-(Available for purchase)
+(Email info@transracialjourneys.org for more information)

 ● Transracial Journeys Consulting Support to organize a mini-Transracial Journey Camp in your area in collaboration with your local social service/post-adoption support agency.
-(Reach out to info@transracialjourneys.org)
+(Email info@transracialjourneys.org for more information)

 Welcomes All Families